ZeeCoder/container-query/docs/syntax.md

 ## Declaration

-As previous examples show, containers can be declared by adding `@define-container;` inside a rule that's meant to be used as a container.
+Containers can be declared by adding `@define-container;` inside a rule for a container class.

-(Unnecessary in `singleContainer` mode.)
+(There's no need for such explicit definitions in `singleContainer` mode, as the first selector will be picked up automatically as the container selector.)

-Multiple such definitions in a single CSS file are allowed.
-All container queries and units will be relative to the previous declaration.
+Multiple such definitions in a single CSS file are allowed, you just have to pay attention to where you declare @container queries, as all they will be relative to the last defined container.

-**Example**
+The same rule applies to container units as well.

+## Example

 ```pcss
 .User {